ben-xD/dotfiles-macos/README.md

 ## Limitations

 - Unfortunately, this doesn’t currently automate all macOS settings or app configuration (and licenses/activation).
-Consider using https://macos-defaults.com/
+Some people have used chezmoi, but my first attempt caused some issues.

 ## Project history